ceciliestilling/CDS_VIS/assignment_2/README.md

 ## Results
-Both models performs best when it comes to images of machines.
+Both models genrally perform better when it comes to images of machines than on images of animals.